 1953 - The Federico G. Gil House, 5 Mount Bolus Road, Chapel Hill NC.
 Rebuilt with a two-story addition on the side.
 Sold in 1996 to Edgardo R. Garcia.
 Now a rental house.
 Bottom photo by Jay Fulkerson.

-Year unknown - 900 Sunset, Rocky Mount NC.
+Year unknown - 900 Sunset Avenue, Rocky Mount NC.
 Sold in 1976 to Robert D. White who destroyed it for a medical office building, above.
 Sold in 1979 to Hazelbelle P. White.
 Sold in 1988 to William R. and Sarah F. and Jones.
 Sold in 2008 to Lake North LLC.
 Photo above is as of May 2010.

-Year Unknown - 105 South Stewart Street, Rockingham NC.
+Year unknown - 105 South Stewart Street, Rockingham NC.

 Years unknown - Eight Lustrons on Lustron Drive, located at the intersection of Hwy 211 (Aberdeen Road) and Old NC 211 in McCain NC.
 They were built for employees of the nearby McCain Tuberculosis Sanatorium (designed by Carter Williams).
 When that facility closed, the building was converted to a prison facility, McCain Correctional Hospital, which closed in April 2010.
 Lustron Drive is now closed and gated (photo above).